 BeyondCorp can be implemented one application at a time, letting you start small with a proof of concept before slowly extending it to all your applications.
 And it can be applied to on-premise solutions as well as applications running in public or private clouds.

-To find out more about how Google Security can help your organisation provide secure access to corporate resources from anywhere at any time with solutions like BeyondCorp, read about some of the other ways Google Cloud secures modern end-user computing, or come and talk to the security experts in our GCP team.
+To find out more about how Google Security can help your organisation provide secure access to corporate resources from anywhere at any time with solutions like BeyondCorp, read about some of the other ways Google Cloud secures modern end-user computing.